Amitmeel01/AccuKnox-Assignment/README.md

 ## How to Use

-1. **Search Widgets**: Use the search bar in the header to find specific widgets.
-2. **Add Widgets**: Click on "Add Widget +" to open the sidebar and add new widgets to the dashboard.
+1. **Add Widgets**: Click on "Add Widget +" to open the sidebar and add new widgets to the dashboard.
-3. **Reload**: Use the reload button to refresh the data displayed by the widgets.
+2. **Reload**: Use the reload button to refresh the data displayed by the widgets.
-4. **Time Filter**: Adjust the time filter using the button in the header to view data for different time ranges.
+3. **Time Filter**: Adjust the time filter using the button in the header to view data for different time ranges.

-## Contributing

-Contributions are welcome!
-If you have any ideas, suggestions, or issues, please submit them via GitHub Issues or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-For any questions or concerns, please contact:

-- Name: Amit Meel